 As well as riding bikes, I'm also heavily involved in the community around them.
 I'm a member of the Institute of Advanced Motorists and a council member at my local group, Wirral Advanced Motorcyclists.

-I find Cyber Security so interesting.
-But apart from an interest in the subject, I'm lucky enough to do what I love for a living.
-I'm a Cyber Security Incident Manager for Bank Of America - I'm part of a fantastic team and am lucky enough to work with some of the most intelligent people I've ever met.
+I find cyber security irresistibly interesting, but apart from an interest in the subject, I'm lucky enough to do what I love for a living.
+I'm a cyber cecurity Incident Manager for Bank Of America - I'm part of a fantastic team and work with some of the best cyber security professionals in the industry.

 For the last 6 years or so, I've enjoyed blogging in my spare time.
 I started my first blog, Refugeeks back in 2010 on Google's free blogging platform, Blogger.
 Fast forward 3 years and Refugeeks was a self-hosted Goliath that was regularly seeing over 2.5 million unique visits per month.
 Refugeeks became too much work with my day job, so I took the decision to sell it eventually.